 Principles and strategy of developing SRD regulations in CEPT

-SRD concept is investigated following a common process
+The SRD concept is investigated following a defined common process.

+The principles and strategy have been set out in the CEPT in CEPT Reports 14 and 44 [2, 3] and ECC Report 11 [4].

 All SRD application requests should be subject to a detailed description.

-Defining sharing conditions for the efficient use of spectrum for a certain frequency band and application usually requires comprehensive compatibility studies so as to ensure that such new collective usage will not be detrimental to licensed users.
+Defining sharing conditions for the efficient use of spectrum for a certain frequency band and application usually requires comprehensive compatibility studies so as to ensure that such new collective usage (see [7]) will not be detrimental to licensed users.
 Therefore, all new requests for an SRD application are subject to compatibility studies to define a sharing scheme and a licensing regime.
 The regulatory environment for SRD application should provide clear directions regarding the obligations and behavior (politeness) of the devices.

 Two types of applications could be investigated under an SRD approach: